luciusmagn/magnusi.tech/posts/huoh.md

 at him, while turning on his heel and picking up a ceramic bowl, which Neiro left on the nightstand after snacking last night.

-It's a fleshbang, Endell is blinded by the light and defeaned by it going off.
+It's a flashbang, Endell is blinded by the light and deafened by it going off.
 He is staggered.

 Voss doesn't slow down and slams Endell over the head with the bowl, which shatters it and leaves several cuts on Endell's face.